MartinPacker/Db2-DDF-Analysis-Tool/README.md

 **Notes**

-1. The code relies on at least Accounting Trace Classes 1,2, and 3 on in the records.
+1. The code relies on at least Accounting Trace Classes 1, 2, and 3 being enabled in the records.
-There is further value in having Package-Level Accounting (Trace Classes 7,8, and 10) enabled - but this is not required.
+There is further value in having Package-Level Accounting (Trace Classes 7, 8, and 10) enabled - but this is not required.
 2. You will need Db2 installed, or at least the Db2 installation macro library (commonly known as SDSNMACS).
-This tool has only (recently) been tested with Db2 Version 12, though it has worked previously with Version 11.
+This tool has only (recently) been tested with Db2 Versions 11 and 12, though it has worked previously with Version 10.

 ## Repository Contents